soccertrack/funfacts/README.md

 ```

 ### 30. Accessing GPU (Part 2)
-You can use tensorflow.js and similar API for ML task.
+TensorFlow.js and similar APIs are specialized tools often used for machine learning (ML) tasks.
 Though this is more specialized.
-For general purpose, we can access WebGPU from Javascript.
+For general purpose, we can use WebGPU feature from Javascript.
 Sample [here](https://mdn.github.io/dom-examples/webgpu-compute-demo/script.js).
 Just like any work sent to GPU, it is commonly done in a shader.
 Another GPGPU library is [gpu.js](https://gpu.rocks/#/).

 ```javascript
 // Compute shader